 Stroke Play is form of competition and scoring system in which the total strokes taken during the round (or rounds) are added together to give a cumulative score.
 In stroke play, every side (player or team) competes all holes² and counts the total number of strokes and the side with the lower total score wins.

-The Stroke Play and Stableford score calculator is available on next page.
+Stroke Play score and Stableford points calculator is available here.

 update: July 2020